- This drug must not be given into the spine.

 - It is used before an x-ray or an alike test.

-- If your child has been eating poorly or has used a laxative before this drug.
+- If your child is dehydrated, has been eating poorly, or has used a laxative or water pill before this drug.

 - Very bad and sometimes deadly allergic reactions have rarely happened.
 Talk with your doctor.